-The proposed take is located in central sand area, which is away from the coastlines.
-The additional drawdown is unlikely to change the potential saltwater lateral migration profiled assessed from MWGM report (WWA,2017).
+Due to the existence of low permeable bedrock underlying the deep shellbed aquifer, saltwater lateral migration along the base of the shellbed is a more likely mechanism of saltwater intrusion.
+As discussed in Appendix B, the proposed take is located in the central sand area.
+The additional drawdown is unlikely to change the potential saltwater lateral migration profile at the sentinel locations assessed from MWGM report (WWA, 2017)